 She spoke bluntly about her disdain for the Rock and Roll Hall of Fame, and their choice to induct Joan Jett before her.
 A good friend of Joan’s, Suzi knows first-hand the impact she had on Jett’s development as an artist, and so the induction seemed a bit cart-before-the-horse to Quatro and many of her peers.
 “I can’t take it [The Rock and Roll Hall of Fame] seriously anymore,” she declared.

-Her directness will no doubt have a great impact on her students- Dr. Quatro plans to begin giving classes soon.
-She received her honorary doctorate in music at Cambridge University in October of 2016, and it’s not something she takes lightly.
+Her directness will no doubt have a great impact on her students—Dr. Quatro plans to begin giving classes soon.
+She received her honorary doctorate in music from Anglia Ruskin University in Cambridge, UK, in October of 2016, and it’s not something she takes lightly.

 When questioned about what she would specifically say to the women, she replies: